epleterte/zerohosts/README.md

 The script will ask for sudo privileges in order to perform the modifications of /etc/hosts.
 /etc/hosts will be backed up to /tmp/ in case of total disaster and other problems.

+This script is distributed under the beerware license.
+Yay!